-As noted in the Hydrologic Calibration Section, HSPEXP+ considers May, June, and July to be the summer months, and December, January, February to be the winter months for calculating seasonal statistics.
+As noted in the Hydrologic Calibration section, HSPEXP+ considers May, June, and July to be the summer months, and December, January, February to be the winter months for calculating seasonal statistics.
 In HSPEXP+, summer and winter months can be specified in the EXS file if needed, using the keyword “Seasons:”, at the end of the EXS file.
 Add a line with words, “Seasons:”, add a line with numbers for summer months, separated by comma, and then add another line for winter months separated by comma.

 An example EXS file is shown below.
 Please refer to HSPEXP manual (page 34) for details about the rest of the format.

-Setting up graph specification file for generating additional graphs
+Setting up Graph Specification File for Generating Additional Graphs

 This file can be used for producing additional graphs, if needed.
-The graph specification file should be named “AutomatedGraphs.csv,” and should exist in the same folder as the uci file.
-The graph specification file is a “Comma Separated File,” where the user can provide specifications for as many graphs as necessary.
-In this file, blank lines, lines starting with “,” or lines containing “***” are not read by HSPEXP+, i.e., they are comments.
+The graph specification file should be named “AutomatedGraphs.csv,” and should exist in the same folder as the UCI file.
+The graph specification file is a comma separated file, where the user can provide specifications for as many graphs as necessary.
+In this file, blank lines, lines starting with a comma (“,”), or lines containing “***” are not read by HSPEXP+, i.e., they are comments.

-In the graph specification file, there are two kinds of input required.
+In the graph specification file, there are two types of input required.
 The first is the general specification of the graph.
-In this kind of input, the user specifies the type of the graph (timeseries, scatter, or frequency duration), name of the output file (in *.png or *.emf format), number of data series (curves) to be plotted for each graph, axes labels, etc. In the second kind of input, the user provides information about each curve that must be plotted.
+For this type of input, the user specifies the type of the graph (timeseries, scatter, or frequency duration), name of the output file (in *.png or *.emf format), number of data series (curves) to be plotted for each graph, axis labels, etc. In the second type of input, the user provides information about each curve that will be plotted.
 HSPEXP+ expects one line of input for each curve that will be plotted.
-Each input line then provides information about the source file, WDM DSN of the dataset, or location and constituent of the dataset, type (point or line) of the curve, color of the curve, legend of the curve, etc. Once the information about each curve is provided, the specification for the next graph may be provided.
+Each input line provides information about the source data file, WDM DSN of the dataset, or location and constituent of the dataset, type (point or line) of the curve, color of the curve, legend of the curve, etc. Once the information about each curve is provided, the specification for the next graph may be provided.

 The first two lines of the graph specification file are header lines.
 The first header line has headings for general specifications of a graph, and the second line has headings for specifications of individual curves.
-General specification of the graph
+General Specification of the Graph

 The list below explains all the headings for the general specifications of the graph.
 Each graph will have one line for general specifications.

-Type of Graph: The type of graph can be “Timeseries”, “Frequency” or “Scatter” only.
+Type of Graph: The type of graph can be “Timeseries”, “Frequency” or “Scatter”.

 Destination File Name: A unique output file name must be provided with an extension of *.png or *.emf.